4d-for-ios-sdk/Mobile-Device-Management-Protocol-Reference/markdown/3-MDM_Protocol/Request Types.md

 The queries in  are available if the MDM host has a Network Information access right.

 > **Note:** Not all devices understand all queries.
 For example, queries specific to GSM (IMEI, SIM card queries, and so on) are ignored if the device is not GSM-capable.
-The macOS MDM client responds only to `BluetoothMAC`, `WiFiMAC`, and `EthernetMACs`.
+The macOS MDM client responds only to `BluetoothMAC`, `WiFiMAC`, and `EthernetMAC`.